Academy of American Poets Receives $4.5 Million Grant

 It greases the palm, feathers a nest, holds heads above water, makes both ends meet.

 Guidelines for the 2020 round of fellowships are posted on the Academy of American Poets' website.
-Poet laureates "of a state, city, county, U.S. territory, or Tribal nation after having been formally appointed" are eligible.
+Poets laureate "of a state, city, county, U.S. territory, or Tribal nation after having been formally appointed" are eligible.